 Travel between Warsaw, Poland and Berlin, Germany by train is: Partially open.

 International entry status: Entry is partially open for citizens and permanent residents of Poland

 When traveling in Germany, you must follow these COVID-19 safety rules:

-The information above was last checked on 6/23/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Warsaw and Berlin before traveling.
+The information above was last checked on 9/21/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Warsaw to Berlin before traveling.

 Return travel from Germany to Poland is: Partially open.

 Entry into Poland is allowed for: Entry is partially open for citizens and permanent residents of Germany

 Requirements for reentering:

 The government of Poland has imposed these measures to reduce the spread of COVID-19:

 Last checked on 9/20/21.
 Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Warsaw from Berlin.